root-project/root/README/ReleaseNotes/v624/index.md

 ### New fully parametrised Crystal Ball shape class

 So far, the Crystal Ball distribution has been represented in RooFit only by the `RooCBShape` class, which has a Gaussian core and a single power-law tail on one side.
-This release introduces the `RooCrystalBall` class, which implements some commom generalizations of the Crystal Ball shape:
+This release introduces [`RooCrystalBall`](https://root.cern/doc/v624/classRooCrystalBall.html), which implements some common generalizations of the Crystal Ball shape:
   - symmetric or asymmetric power-law tails on both sides
   - different width parameters for the left and right sides of the Gaussian core

-The new `RooCrystalBall` class is meant to substitute the `RooDSCBShape` and `RooSDSCBShape` classes that were never part of RooFit but passed around in its user community.
+The new `RooCrystalBall` class can substitute the `RooDSCBShape` and `RooSDSCBShape`, which were passed around in the community.

 ## 2D Graphics Libraries